-- It is adequate because it is sophisticated enough application programming interface for developers while having easy installation steps and the administration that require no particular programming skills.
+- It is adequate because it is a sophisticated enough application programming interface for developers while having easy installation steps and the administration that require no particular programming skills.

-- It facilitates an auto-update feature which notifies the user of any new modules or security updates.
+- It facilitates an auto-update feature that notifies the user of any new modules or security updates.
 This can be really helpful in the field of content management.
 The faster the security updates are applied, the better it will be for the safe processing and usage of the content.

 - Data abstraction can also be ensured under Drupal.
-Newer versions of Drupal enable the user to use PHP data objects to abstract the database so that the developer no longer need to use SQL queries.
+Newer versions of Drupal enable the user to use PHP data objects to abstract the database so that the developer no longer needs to use SQL queries.

 - There is increased accessibility in several ways which can be extremely beneficial.
-The web accessibility is at an all-time high with an effort at resolving the accessibility barriers.
+Web accessibility is at an all-time high with an effort at resolving the accessibility barriers.

 - Further, features like drag and drop, adding labels and skip navigation, and an active supportive community are strong features to aid a CMS.